Friday, July 29, 2011

 Directions and Information:

 Highland, Utah is located in the NE corner of Utah county.
 From I-15 take Exit 284 and drive East.
 The Town Center Splash Pad is located north of City Hall at 5400 W Civic Center Drive.
-Basically, it's behind the Kohler's grocery store and Wendy's, which are on the main road through town.
-Stop by anytime between 10AM and dusk.
+Basically, it's behind the Wendy's, which is on the main road through town.
+Stop by anytime between 10AM and 8PM.
+One note: The splash pad closes from 3-4PM for cleaning and to allow the water pumps to re-set.

 Where do you take your kids for a fun water day?